abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 ## Usage with Custom Audio

 By default, if input video-source _(i.e. `-video_source`)_ contains any audio, then it gets automatically mapped to all generated streams.
 But, if you want to add any custom audio, you can easily do it by using exclusive [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.
-You just need to input the path of your audio file to this attribute as string, and StreamGear API will automatically validate and map it to all generated streams.
+You just need to input the path of your audio file to this attribute as `string`, and the API will automatically validate as well as map it to all generated streams.

 The complete example is as follows:

 !!! failure "Make sure this `-audio` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."